 Only about 200 people live in Chugwater, Wyoming, and most are familiar with running cattle, brandings, and the Wyoming State Championship Chili Recipe.
 In fact, in 1986 five Chugwater farm and ranch families purchased the award winning recipe, started Chugwater Chili Corporation, and made the Chugwater Chili Signature recipe renowned across the world.
 Now thirty years later, two farming and ranch families, Karen Guidice and Justin Gentle, have purchased Chugwater Chili Corporation to keep the Chugwater Chili tradition going strong.
-Karen and Justin manage the business, Barb does the packaging and shipping of orders, Dana helps customers in the retail store, and Leslie writes the recipes and manages the social media.
+Karen and Justin manage the business, Barb and Vicki do the packaging and shipping of orders, Katie helps customers in the retail store, manages our social media pages, and writes the recipes for our recipe blog.
 Our favorite Chugwater Chili products vary greatly from the Red Bell Pepper Jelly to the Southwest Style Seasoning Dip, but we all agree that Chugwater Chili is our favorite chili, and we are happy to work for the Chugwater Chili tradition.

-"The Chugwater Chili Crew: Justin, Dana, Barb and Karen."
+"The Chugwater Chili Crew: Karen, Justin, Barb, Katie, Vicki."

 CHUGWATER CHILI CORP.
 HISTORY: